CircuitData/CircuitData-Language/README.md

 *nato_member* | Boolean | O | O | O | Indicates if the COO is a NATO member state (or needs to be if used as a profile) *eu_member* | Boolean | O | O | O | Indicates if the COO is a European Union member state (or needs to be if used in a profile)

-### Conflict resolution
+### Conflict resolution ("conflict_resolution")
 If several sources of data is present, this hierarchy is to set how to solve conflicts.
-Please specify a number to indicate priority.
+Please specify a number to indicate priority and avoid setting the same number twice.

 Data tag | Format | S | P | C | Description
 ---------|--------|---|---|---|-------------